 Once I baked and cooled the nectarine upside-down cake, I packed up a few slices for my eldest son to take home, and then I packaged and froze a few slices to bring to my mom for my next visit to her house.
 I brought my mom her slices just the other day, and this morning she told me how much she enjoyed this cake.

 When I asked her how the texture was after it had been frozen and thawed, much to my delight, she said the texture was wonderful!
 In review, I’m happy to report that this cake may be made in advance and frozen if needed.
 However, for the best and freshest result, I recommend eating it as soon as possible after cooling…but I doubt that will be a problem. 😉

 Making a Nectarine Upside-Down Cake is easy.
 Follow my step-by-step photos and I’ll show you how:

-Add melted butter and brown sugar into the bottom of an 8″ round cake pan.
+Add melted butter and brown sugar into the bottom of a 9″ round cake pan.
 Remove the stones from nectarines and cut the fruit into slices.

 Lay the nectarine slices in a decorative star pattern over the butter and brown sugar, making sure to fit in as many of the nectarine slices as possible.
 Sprinkle additional brown sugar and freshly grated nutmeg over the nectarine slices.